HarrisRichardson87/mc-exercise/fubar.md

 Bob and Carol here,
 I just watched a program about beavers.
 It was the best dam program I've ever seen.

+Ok Bob and Carol here,

+What’s the difference between snowmen and snowwomen?
+Snowballs.